A list of characters from the Manga and Anime series Sket Dance. Beware of unmarked spoilers.

 - Wrong Genre Savvy: Dresses and acts like a samurai from a period piece.

 - Younger Than He Looks: He is 16 years old in the beginning of the series... but his face can be mistaken of a 30 year old adult, according to the Sket Dan.

 A member of the Occult Research Club who is knowledgeable about spiritual, suspicious subjects.

-- Agent Mulder: An avid believer of anything supernatural, including divination, occult, etc. Ironically, she decided to study engineering in future, hoping to use science to find the existence of the spiritual
+- Agent Mulder: An avid believer of anything supernatural, including divination, occult, etc. Ironically, she decides to study engineering in future, hoping to use science to find the existence of the spiritual.

 - Beautiful All Along: With some make up she's noted to actually be very pretty.

 - Captain Ersatz: Of Sadako from The Ring, something which the cast is very much aware of.